transpose-org/transpose-org.github.io/README.md

 ## Contact

-For questions about the website: maintainers@transpose.org
+For questions about the website: guirado@berkeley.edu